-9.1 All consultees' comments should be submitted directly to PINS within the 21-day consultation period being the 23 September 2022 and are thereby not informed within this report.
+9.1 All consultees' comments are required to be submitted directly to PINS (and not the Local Planning Authority) within the 21-day consultation period being the 23 September 2022.
+Accordingly it should be noted that considerations/advice normally obtained from consultees to assist in the determination of a major planning application have not been provided and are thereby not included within this report.